OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 ```

 ### Spec
-Spec is where we define things `parameters`, `volumes` and the `entrypoint`.
-There are some additional components which are broken down in the comments
+Spec is where we define things `parameters`, `volumes`, and the `entrypoint`.
+There are additional components that are broken down in the comments

 ```yaml
 spec: